snyk-labs/java-goof/README.md

 Finally, for each web framework, a separate war module is created to implement ONLY the web layer of the application.

-Todolist MVC use [Twitter Bootstrap][] for presentation layer, here are some screenshots:
+Todolist MVC uses [Twitter Bootstrap][] for presentation layer, here are some screenshots:

 ![Index page](https://github.com/benas/todolist-mvc/raw/master/src/site/screenshots/todolist-index.png)